Campaign of the Month: October 2017

 Familiarity and relationships with the city’s magi.

 You’ve heard a few things, about people who strange things seem to happen around.
 Bright-eyed kine who are more than just kine.
 The willworkers.
-Once per story, you may ask the GM to feed you one rumor about local mages—which may or may not be based in anything resembling reality.
-You can ask for additional details or rumors by spending (1 per current story’s previous rumor) Willpower.
+Ask the GM to feed you one rumor about local mages—which may or may not be based in anything resembling reality.

-Effect: You’ve discovered the identity of a local mage.
+You’ve discovered the identity of a local mage.
 You’ve had cagey but so far peaceful contact with them.
 In fact, you’ve even helped each other out, on occasion.
-You can spend Willpower to hold Debts from this mage, as well as any other mages you’re connected to via the below Loresheet levels.
+You can spend Story Points to hold Debts from this mage.

 You’ve done more than just trade favors with a mage—you’ve made a lasting alliance with them, and possibly more than one.
 You can purchase mages as Allies.
-An initiate is one dot, an apprentice is two dots, a disciple is three dots, an adept is four dots, and a master is five dots.
+An initiate is an Ally •, an apprentice is an Ally ••, a disciple is an Ally •••, an adept is an Ally ••••, and a master is an Ally •••••.

 Drawback: Members of your respective societies will fear or seek to exploit your association with one another if you don’t keep it secret.